ni/semi-test-library-dotnet/docs/index.md

 # Semiconductor Test Library

-Welcome to the documentation site for the Semiconductor Test Library!

 The Semiconductor Test Library simplifies programming on the NI [Semiconductor Test System (STS)](https://www.ni.com/sts) and enables users to develop test programs efficiently using C#/.NET.

 The Semiconductor Test Library includes the following high-level features: